Seek Bromance

-"Seek Bromance" is a single by Swedish producer and DJ Avicii, made while he was under the name Tim Berg (stylised as Tim/Berg) and is also his second released single.
+"Seek Bromance" is the second single by Swedish producer and DJ Avicii, made while he was under the name Tim Berg.
 It was released on 17 October 2010 in the United Kingdom, where it charted at number 12.
-Earlier that year, on April 14, Avicii released an instrumental song named "Bromance", which topped the Flemish charts, and peaked at number two in the Netherlands.
-"Seek Bromance" is a vocal version of this song, with the addition of vocals from the track "Love U Seek" by Italian DJ Samuele Sartini featuring English singer Amanda Wilson, who, in the case of "Seek Bromance", is not credited as singer.
+Earlier that year, on 14 April, Avicii released an instrumental song named "Bromance", which topped the Flemish charts, and peaked at number two in the Netherlands.
+"Seek Bromance" is a vocal version of this song, with the addition of re-recorded vocals from the track "Love U Seek" by Italian DJ Samuele Sartini featuring English singer Amanda Wilson, who, in the case of "Seek Bromance", is not credited as singer.

 Composition

-"Seek Bromance" is set in common time with a tempo of 126 beats per minute.
+"Seek Bromance" is set in common time, in the key of C minor, with a tempo of 126 beats per minute.